-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education accepts with gratitude, a donation of three (3) MAR-LINE Austin Rotating Display Single Tower 4-Sided Carousels from Connetquot Public Library.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Ahearn, seconded by Mr. Scavo, and approved unanimously (8-0) to accept with gratitude, a donation of three (3) MAR-LINE Austin Rotating Display Single Tower 4-Sided Carousels from Connetquot Public Library.
 These carousels will be used in the libraries at Waverly Avenue Elementary School, Sagamore Middle School, and Sachem High School North.
 The value of this donation is approximately \$4,350."